GoogleCloudPlatform/professional-services-data-validator/README.md

                         Service account to use for BigQuery result handler output.
   [--wildcard-include-string-len or -wis]
-                        If flag is present, include string columns in aggregation as len(string_col) [--filters SOURCE_FILTER:TARGET_FILTER]
+                        If flag is present, include string columns in aggregation as len(string_col) [--cast-to-bigint or -ctb]
+                        If flag is present, cast all int32 columns to int64 before aggregation [--filters SOURCE_FILTER:TARGET_FILTER]
                         Colon separated string values of source and target filters.
                         If target filter is not provided, the source filter will run on source and target tables.